Fleker/blog-posts/2022/mastodon/README.md

 Some critics would say this isn't fair, since Mastodon isn't a single instance.
 It's designed to be federated.
 Rather than Twitter managing everything, anyone can spin up and host a Mastodon network.
 Even Trump is using the open-source platform as [the basis for his Truth Social](https://www.theverge.com/2021/10/29/22752850/mastodon-trump-truth-social-network-open-source-gab-legal-notice).

 But that's one exception.
-Many servers operate in a broader network called the Fediverse which includes sites like mastodon.social.
+Many servers operate in a broader network called the Fediverse which includes sites like [mastodon.social](mastodon.social).
 It's easy for me to follow accounts and boost posts between servers.

+### Onboarding

 ![](https://github.com/Fleker/blog-posts/blob/db1a98bb82d02c3417666e671634fa7589721d4d/2022/mastodon/Screen%20Shot%202022-11-04%20at%2012.29.17%20PM.png)